trustgraph-ai/trustgraph/DEVELOPER_GUIDE.md

   - At the bottom of the form, find the upload pad, click that and add the deploy.zip created earlier

-- Create Python packages
+- Create Python packages.
+You need a PyPi token with access to our repos

   - make packages
   - make pypi-upload

-  You need a PyPi token with access to our repos
+- Create containers.
+You need a docker hub token with acccess to our repos

-- Create containers

   - make
   - make push

-  You need a docker hub token with acccess to our repos

 To do a local build, you need to...